dakotamum/site-selection/README.md

 'sites': Run simulations equal to the number of trials with a variable number of sites, starting
 	from lower bound and increasing by step size to upper bound, for the agents to explore.

+The GUI can be toggled by changing the HEADLESS_MODE variable in enum/constants.py